tagohd/mono/Characters/Campbell Family/Sam Campbell.md

 #Gameplay
 ^reminders-of-sam
 %%
-vnViable:: Perhaps it will be a recurring theme that Luke will find something that reminds him of Sam. ([[Sam Ward#^reminders-of-sam|ref]])
+vnViable:: Perhaps it will be a recurring theme that Luke will find something that reminds him of Sam. ([[Sam Campbell#^reminders-of-sam|ref]])

 sudoChange:: New gameplay idea.
 Priority:: 40

 vnViable:: Scrapbook where Luke puts things he wants to show Sam.
 Or maybe there are opportunities to have your photo taken, like Earthbound.
 The player can choose not to do this, and it doesn't really affect anything.
 They just miss out on something cute/maybe you get an achievement if you get all of them.
-It might count as "ignoring what Luke wants to do", though. ([[Sam Ward#^reminders-of-sam|ref]]) (Well, the scrapbook thing could work in a VN.
+It might count as "ignoring what Luke wants to do", though. ([[Sam Campbell#^reminders-of-sam|ref]]) (Well, the scrapbook thing could work in a VN.
 Not sure about the other thing.)

 Lun: Thats really cute...